Retirement We Can Help with Your 401(k) Rollover

 • Required minimum distributions: Generally, you must take minimum distributions from a traditional IRA beginning at age 72.

-401(k) Rollover: Option 2
+401(k) Rollover: Option 2 Leaving Money in Your Former Employer’s 401(k) Plan

 Leaving money in your current 401(k) may be an option, depending on the terms of your plan.
 Many additional factors, such as the option to add money and make certain investment choices, will also depend on the terms of your plan.
 Here's what you should know: